bhague1281/kevin-bacon-project/readme.txt

-Bryan Tanner (B.T.) initiated repo on Bitbucket, created first draft of makefile Alexander Kozhevnikov (A.K): Beginning work on symgraph.h A.K.: Copied the project writeup class definitions into the relevant .h files as a start.
+Bryan Tanner (B.T.): initiated repo on Bitbucket, created first draft of makefile Alexander Kozhevnikov (A.K): Beginning work on symgraph.h A.K.: Copied the project writeup class definitions into the relevant .h files as a start.
 A.K.: Added SymbolDirectedGraph definition.